(Back to Geography) (Back to contents)

 The Fmak, the Megnors and the Tundrites (in particular) seem to have a mutation in their hearing system so that harmony and melody are unpleasant for them.
 Instead their music is reedy, grating, vigorously out of tune and abrupt.
 Music from the remainder of the planet sells very poorly in this basin, music from this basin sells in the outside world only to anthropologists and psychologists trained to study the problem.

 The biggest entertainment here is religion, religion as entertainment.
 There are hundreds of deities and spirits and hundreds of ways to honor them.
 There are dances and theaters.
 There are participatory dances that may require elaborate costumes.
 Engaging in one of those costume dances is the best way to meet a companion in this basin.
 It can be done, but you'll have to go to your inn, unlike the Highlands or most other parts of Kassidor bringing you home would be a bad scene if she shares the home with a man.
+The biggest religion is actually worship of the emperor.
+Before the Instinct it was mandatory, since the Instinct other religions have been allowed but the emperor is still the most important diety and all others are considered subservient to him.
+This emperor worship was actually the start of the Karasis religion of the Ydlontrostl basin, they have removed the emperor and substituted society as a whole as the diety in his place.

 Though the cultures of the northern part of the basin and the southern seem identical to an outsider, there has been a cultural divide between the two regions since prehistoric times.
 The north thinks of the south as wild and barbaric.
 The south thinks of the north as decadent and filthy.